Rémi Babinet: BETC

-BETC, a French advertising agency, was co-founded by Babinet in 1995.
+Babinet cofounded BETC, a French advertising agency, in 1995.
 Babinet has spoken extensively about what he believes sets BETC apart from other agencies.
 In an interview with Brazil's Meio & Mensagem publication, he claims the difference stems from two things: "The first is that we do not have a creative process formalized: No rules, no preconceived ideas."
 The second is that they "do not believe in the culture of globalization, a mold that fits all.
 We believe that a strong brand globally needs to have powerful roots."

 Building on that last idea, Babinet has said BETC makes a conscious effort to separate itself from how people perceive the French, a culture he calls "unique" but something people either "love or hate".
 He considers BETC an "international brand" that retains a French identity because of its work with renowned French brands, such as Air France, Evian and Lacoste.

-On advertising in general, Babinet has said he finds "simplicity is the most difficult of all to achieve."
+On advertising in general, Babinet has said he finds "simplicity is the most difficult of all to achieve".

-In 2008, Babinet wrote the book ‘BETC Paris’, distributed by BIS Publishers.
+In 2008, Babinet wrote the book ‘'BETC Paris'’.
 The book is an overview of BETC's trajectory, work and agency culture, with a special focus on its efforts in music, fashion, design and photography.

 BETC London was opened in 2011.
 In 2014, BETC São Paulo was opened.

-Babinet continues to act as Global Creative Director for several of BETC's largest clients, including Air France and Evian, whose “Rollerbabies” campaign was listed in the Guinness Book of World Records as the most-viewed online ad to date (45,166,109 views at the time of its 2009 distinction).
+Babinet continues to act as global creative director for several of BETC's largest clients, including Air France and Evian, whose “Rollerbabies” campaign was listed in the Guinness Book of World Records as the most-viewed online ad to date (45,166,109 views at the time of its 2009 distinction).

 In July 2016 BETC moved to Les Magasins généraux in Pantin.

 Personal life

-Rémi Babinet was born in 1957 in the Paris suburb of Suresnes.
+Babinet was born in 1957 in the Paris suburb of Suresnes.
 His father is a university law professor and his mother operates an independent children's bookstore in Strasbourg.